Non-asymptotic robustness analysis of regression depth median: Concluding remarks

-where the first equality follows from Proposition 3.1, the second inequality is trivial, the third equality follows from above discussions on the number of points touched by tilting $H_{\bs{\beta}}$ in two ways and from the definition of $\min_{fr}$ given in (or before) Proposition 3.1, the fourth equality is trivial, so is the last inequality.
+where the first equality follows from Lemma 3.1, the second inequality is trivial, the third equality follows from above discussions on the number of points touched by tilting $H_{\bs{\beta}}$ in two ways and from the definition of $\min_{fr}$ given in (or before) Lemma 3.1, the fourth equality is trivial, so is the last inequality.
 We complete the proof of part \tb(A).

 \vs